Vehicle Examination: Paint, Glass, Tyre, Headlight Filament

-The vehicle-component examination stack in hit-and-run + accident casework: paint transfer (cross-section + FTIR + PDQ match), broken-glass + headlight-lens fragment matching (RI + LA-ICP-MS, the ASTM E2927 frame), tyre-impression individualisation, headlight + side-marker bulb hot-vs-cold filament analysis (a hot filament tungsten stretches and oxidises on impact; a cold filament fractures cleanly — the practical test for headlights-on-vs-off at the moment of collision), windshield-fragmentation reconstruction; the Indian Motor Vehicles Act 1988 + BNS § 106 casework frame.
+The vehicle-component examination stack in hit-and-run + accident casework: paint transfer (cross-section + FTIR + PDQ match), broken-glass + headlight-lens fragment matching (RI + LA-ICP-MS, the ASTM E2927 frame), tyre-impression individualisation, headlight + side-marker bulb hot-vs-cold filament analysis (a hot filament tungsten stretches and oxidises on impact; a cold filament fractures cleanly, the practical test for headlights-on-vs-off at the moment of collision), windshield-fragmentation reconstruction; the Indian Motor Vehicles Act 1988 + BNS § 106 casework frame.

 Last updated:

-Headlight filament analysis is less glamorous but no less decisive in court.
+Headlight filament analysis is no less decisive in court.
 When a vehicle's headlights are on at the moment of impact, the tungsten filament is at 2,500-3,000 K and is plastic and ductile.
 When that light shatters, the hot tungsten stretches, deforms, and oxidises.
 A cold filament breaks cleanly, like a glass rod.
 Under the comparison microscope, those two failure modes are immediately distinguishable, and the distinction answers a question with direct legal consequences: were the headlights on or off at the time of the collision?
 In jurisdictions from India (Motor Vehicles Act 1988, BNS 2023 § 106) to the US (National Highway Traffic Safety Administration crash investigation protocols) to the UK (CPS road traffic investigation guidance), headlight status at the moment of a collision affects both the criminal charge and the civil liability calculation.

 Tyre examination closes the loop: the print left at the scene can narrow the tyre brand and model, and a random-wear mark on one tyre can individualise the impression to a specific wheel.
 The combined vehicle examination package, paint plus glass plus tyre plus filament, gives the investigating forensic examiner a remarkably robust set of cross-validating evidence streams that few defence teams can dismiss in their entirety.
+The paint database infrastructure that converts a cross-section into a vehicle make and model is detailed in the paint databases PDQ and EUCAP topic.
+The glass comparison workflow underpinning the headlight-lens RI and LA-ICP-MS matching is in the glass comparison RI, density and LA-ICP-MS topic.
+For tyre impressions recovered from soft-substrate scenes, the casting and SWGTREAD comparison framework is in the impression evidence topic.

 When two vehicles collide, or a vehicle strikes a pedestrian, paint transfers from the contact surfaces.
 The transfer is usually bidirectional: the struck surface receives paint from the striking vehicle, and the striking vehicle retains paint from the struck surface.
 Forensic examination exploits both directions.